n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 dependent vowels (matras) with stylistic variants or replacing post-base-consonant/matra pairs with contextual ligatures.

-The `haln` feature replaces word-final "_consonant_,Halant" pairs with special presentation forms.
+The `haln` feature replaces word-final "_Consonant_,Halant" pairs with special presentation forms.
 This can include stylistic variants of the consonant where placing the "Halant" mark on its own is typographically problematic.